2018 NFC Championship Game: Game summary

 The Saints received ball to start the game, and drove 56 yards before a 37-yard Wil Lutz field goal gave them an opening 3–0 lead.
 On the ensuing drive, Rams quarterback Jared Goff's check-down pass went through the hands of running back Todd Gurley and was intercepted by Saints linebacker Demario Davis at Los Angeles' 17 yard line.
 However, New Orleans was unable to convert a first down with the great field position, and settled for another field goal to make the score 6–0.
 The Rams followed with a three-and-out and were forced to punt.
 This time, the Saints marched 63 yards in eight plays, culminating in a five-yard touchdown pass from Drew Brees to Garrett Griffin immediately following the Saints' drawing the Rams offsides on fourth down to extend the drive.
-The score gave the New Orleans a 13–0 lead with 1:35 to play in the first quarter.
+The score gave New Orleans a 13–0 lead with 1:35 to play in the first quarter.
 In the early stages of the game, the noise in the Superdome appeared to be affecting Jared Goff's ability to hear play calls, so the Rams' covered the ear holes in Goff's helmet with tape to drown out some of the crowd noise.

 Five plays into the Rams' ensuing drive, they were forced into another fourth down in their own territory and lined up to punt again, but this time executed a fake punt, with punter Johnny Hekker receiving the long snap and throwing outside to gunner Sam Shields, who evaded a defender to gain a first down.
 The Rams were able to continue the drive into Saints territory, with kicker Greg Zuerlein converting a 36-yard field goal to make the score 13–3 midway through the second quarter.
 After two punts by the Saints and one by the Rams, Goff completed four of six passes for 75 yards on the ensuing drive to set up a 6-yard Todd Gurley touchdown run, trimming the lead to 13–10 just before halftime.